microtrain/bootcamp/07-JavaScript/06-jQuery.md

 ## LAB 2 - Convert to Vanilla JS
 NASA API in Vanilla JS
 * Create the GitHUb project apod-vanilla.
-* Clone html-stater or your exisiting apod project.
+* Clone html-stater or your existing apod project.
 * Rewrite the project without the use of jQuery.

 Using the jQuery based code from the previous example as a guide, create the same functionality using vanilla JS.
 This will give you experience in writing AJAX logic using both jQuery and Vanilla JS.